Flutterwave/React-v3/README.md

 # Support

-For additional assistance using this library, please create an issue on the Github repo or contact the developer experience (DX) team via [email](mailto:developers@flutterwavego.com) or on [slack](https://bit.ly/34Vkzcg).
+For additional assistance using this library, please create an issue on the GitHub repo or contact the developer experience (DX) team via [email](mailto:developers@flutterwavego.com) or on [slack](https://bit.ly/34Vkzcg).

 You can also follow us [@FlutterwaveEng](https://twitter.com/FlutterwaveEng) and let us know what you think 😊.